TrevorDArcyEvans/-NeoGeoSolver.NET/README.md

 ## Acknowledgements
 This repository was forked from [BimCAD](https://github.com/BimCad-online/BimCADOnline) which in turn was forked from [NoteCAD](https://github.com/NoteCAD/NoteCAD);
-which I suspect was based on [geosolver-python](https://github.com/imuli/geosolver-python)
+which was inspired by [SolveSpace](https://github.com/solvespace/solvespace), although, NoteCAD was built from scratch using clean-room design technics.